 Yes, you are hearing me correctly.
 I just finished outlining everything wasteful and dumb about sites like CNN and Fox News, but I’m saying sports news is even worse than that.
 The difference: at least in “real” news we are talking about people’s lives and well being.
 In sports we are talking about a game using the same medium and tone that we talk about people’s lives and well being.

 A couple of observations really hit this home for me:

 Sports news loves the soap opera story.
 It’s funny to think that way, too, since so many sports fans are uber-masculine and would never admit to enjoying soap operas as entertainment.
-A few examples (as you read these in the tone of an airhead woman in her early twenties talking about a soap opera):
+A few examples (as you read these in the tone of a media obsessed teenager talking about a soap opera):

 OMG did you hear about Ron Washington?
 He RESIGNED today as manager of the Rangers for personal reasons.
 Jon Daniels says it ISN’T about drugs.
 But who knows?
 I wonder how the players are feeling?